Fortnite, which is free to play, has pulled in more than $1 billion, report says

 The wildly popular online game Fortnite has surpassed $1 billion in revenue, according to a new report from research firm SuperData.

-It's a particularly impressive number considering the game is free to play and has been out for less than two years.
+It's a particularly impressive number considering the game is free to play and has been out for about a year.
 But in that time, it has turned into a phenomenon both in terms of its popularity as a game as well as in its cultural impact.

 Fortnite, developed by Epic Games, was released in late 2017 and makes money entirely from in-app purchases, where players spend real dollars to buy in-game currency in order to customize their avatars.